Antiblanks/he-dan.antiblanks.com/_posts/2019-03-08-week-6-photo-bashing.markdown

 **The raw image**

-This is my starting point, it's an image taken from a Google search for disused factory buildings.
+This was my starting point, it's an image taken from a Google search for disused factory buildings.
 Despite being dilapidated the form of the architecture is quite futuristic and has a dystopian look about it.
-With a 360 degree lookout through the big bay windows, I'd imagine this to be somewhere that the headquarters for an underground movement might be found.
+With a 360 degree lookout through the big bay windows, I imagined this to be somewhere that the headquarters for an underground movement might be found.

 ![](/assets/img/GAM720_PhotoBashing--003.png)

 **Applying a Dry Brush filter**

-I've applied an artistic dry brush filter to this and tweaked the levels on the filter to achieve a believable painted effect similar to the look and feel of Phoebe Herring's work.
+I applied an artistic dry brush filter to this and tweaked the levels on the filter to achieve a believable painted effect similar to the look and feel of Phoebe Herring's work.

 > Filters > Artistic > Dry Brush > (brush size: 2, brush detail: 8, texture: 1)